howarddo2208/kickstart.nvim/README.md

-# Howard Do - Neovim config
+# My Neovim config

 ### Introduction

-here is my neovim config, starting point was from kickstart.nvim.
-Later I decided to rebuilt its structure based on [ThePriemagen video](https://youtu.be/w7i4amO_zaE)
+Hi there, here is my neovim config, starting point was from kickstart.nvim.
+Later I decided to rebuilt its structure based on [ThePriemagen video](https://youtu.be/w7i4amO_zaE) and [TJ's config](https://github.dev/tjdevries/config_manager)

 ### Installation